dmis-lab/KAZU-NER-module/README.md

 ## Multi-label token classification (using soft-label settings) - Modeling for NER task
-### Appendix code for: Biomedical NER for the Enterprise with Distillated BERN2 and the Kazu Framework (EMNLP 2022)
+### Appendix code for: [Biomedical NER for the Enterprise with Distillated BERN2 and the Kazu Framework](https://aclanthology.org/2022.emnlp-industry.63) (EMNLP 2022)

 <br>

 This repository presents the train and evaluation codes for the NER module used in the initial release of the KAZU (Korea University and AstraZeneca) framework.
 * For the framework, please visit https://github.com/AstraZeneca/KAZU
-* For demo, please visit http://kazu.korea.ac.kr
+* For web demo, please visit http://kazu.korea.ac.kr
-* For details about the model, please see our paper entitled `Biomedical NER for the Enterprise with Distillated BERN2 and the Kazu Framework (EMNLP 2022 Industry track)`.
+* For details about the model, please see our paper entitled [`Biomedical NER for the Enterprise with Distillated BERN2 and the Kazu Framework (EMNLP 2022 Industry track)`](https://aclanthology.org/2022.emnlp-industry.63).

 Our models are available on Hugging Face framework:
 * [**KAZU-NER-module-distil-v1.0**](https://huggingface.co/dmis-lab/KAZU-NER-module-distil-v1.0): NER module for KAZU framework.
 Denoted as TinyBERN2 model in the paper.